Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Methods

-where $U$ is the Hubbard parameter, the factor of 2 accounts for the valley degeneracy and $n_{0,\sigma}$ is the spin-polarized constant electron density.
-The moir\'e part is also a Hubbard term but proportional to the spin-polarization of the moir\'e-scale electron density given by
+where $U$ is the Hubbard parameter, the factor of 2 accounts for the valley degeneracy, $n_{0,\sigma}^l$ is the constant contribution to the spin-polarized electron density, and $n_{G,\sigma}^l$ is the moir\'e scale contribution to the spin-polarized electron density.
+Here we have retained the explicit layer index to be clear that these terms act within a layer.